spatstat/Melb2018/docs/solutions/solution02.md

 Japanese Pines, continued:

-1. Using `density.ppp`, compute a kernel estimate of the spatially-varying intensity function for the Japanese pines data, using a Gaussian kernel with standard deviation *σ* = 0.1 units, and store the estimated intensity in an object `D` say.
+1. Using `density.ppp`, compute a kernel estimate of the spatially-varying intensity function for the Japanese pines data, using a Gaussian kernel with standard deviation \(\sigma=0.1\) units, and store the estimated intensity in an object `D` say.

     From the documentation (`?density.ppp`) we see that the following will work:

-    ``` r
+    ``` {.r}
     D <- density(japanesepines, sigma = 0.1)
     ```